guxm2021/ECBNN/README.md

 * The lip videos from $0 \degree$ view are the source domain while the lip videos from $30 \degree, 45 \degree, 60 \degree, 90 \degree$ views are the target domain.

-* To train our ECBNN model from scratch (To ensure the reproducibility, use 'CUBLAS_WORKSPACE_CONFIG=:4096:8' as prefix)
+* To train our ECBNN model from scratch (To ensure reproducibility, use 'CUBLAS_WORKSPACE_CONFIG=:4096:8' as a prefix)

 ```
 cd OuluVS2